Altra Provision 3.0 Review Facts

 Altra aims to help you "run the way you were born to" with the technologies it employs in its shoes.
 This is evident in the outsole for the Provision 3.0 as it takes advantage of the FootPod system and StabiliPod™ Technology.
 The Footpod technology implements firmer foam pods in a pattern that serves to map the bones and tendons of the foot for as close to natural flexibility as possible.
 With the Stabilipod system, three zones in a tripod formation provide additional stability for arch support and to keep a smooth, natural running gait less likely to induce pain or injury

-The upper of the Provision 3.0 aims for comfort, breathability, and stability with its quick drying mesh and the A wrap feature that strategically covers parts of the foot to allow room where the foot needs it most.
+The upper of Provision 3.0 aims for comfort, breathability, and stability with its quick-drying mesh and the A wrap feature that strategically covers parts of the foot to allow room where the foot needs it most.
 The heel cup helps anchor the foot in place for a more secure ride and the thickly cushioned removable insole provides arch support

 .
-Some find this to be a little too much padding citing that the shoe now feels even more snug than it did given its new more narrow fit.
+Some find this to be a little too much padding citing that the shoe now feels even snugger than it did, given its new more narrow fit.
 Yet, overall, many are pleased with the stability and breathability.

 While the Altra Provision 3.0 appears to be a bulkier shoe